 - Is the title specific enough — does it tell the reader exactly what they’ll get?

-- Is it under 100 characters so nothing gets cut off in search results?
+- Is it under 100 characters so nothing gets cut off in search?

-- Does it sound like something a real person would write, or does it sound like a robot?
+- Does it sound like a real person wrote it, or like a robot?

 Edit anything that doesn’t pass those checks.
-AI gives you a starting point — your judgment determines what actually goes live.
+AI gives you a starting point — your judgment decides what goes live.

 How to Use AI to Write Pin Descriptions